 - Free Bird…Lynyrd Skynyrd

 Other artists ( like The Band or CCR) that could be included here are on different playlists, such as my Country Rock lists.

 We never caught any of the major Southern Rock bands in concert, but the music lives on with another generation.
 We saw The Tedeschi Trucks Band in Salem.

 Their album Revelator won the 2012 Grammy Award for Best Blues Album.
 Derek Trucks is the nephew of Allman Brothers drummer Butch Trucks.
 Derek was a child prodigy on guitar, and was performing in public at age 9.
 He joined The Allman Brothers Band in 1999, and played with them until 2014.
 Susan Tedeschi was also a child prodigy on guitar and was in a band by age 13.
 The two guitarists met while Tedeschi’s band was opening for The Allman Brothers Band, and they married in 2001.

-Susan Tedeschi mostly played rhythm guitar while she sang lead vocals…kind of in the style of Bonnie Raitt, but a little harder.
-Derek Trucks really impressed us with his guitar solos throughout the concert.
+During the concert, Susan Tedeschi mostly played rhythm guitar while she sang lead vocals…kind of in the style of Bonnie Raitt, but a little harder.
+Derek Trucks really impressed us with his guitar solos.
 Then just before the concert ended, Susan took the lead guitar part on one song…and just blew us away!
 There can’t be many bands with two great guitarists like them.

 With new generations of Southern Rock and Blues/Rock musicians, maybe Gregg Allman was right in “Midnight Rider”…”The road goes on forever”.